 Research applications may focus on practical or academic career-related research in Canada and/or its application.

-Learning applications may focus on the development and/or implementation of career counselling-related learning and development material in Canada.
+Learning applications may focus on the development and/or implementation of career development-related learning in Canada.
 Method of delivery may be: short training courses, webinars, full program courses, training workbooks or manuals.

-Proposals are reviewed on an ongoing basis by staff and may include additional feedback from the one or more of its Advisory Committees.
+After the submission deadline indicated, proposals are reviewed internally by CERIC staff and may include additional feedback from one or more of CERIC’s Advisory Committees.
 If deemed acceptable, the project partnership proposal is recommended to the CERIC Board for consideration.
-The Board makes decisions around proposal acceptance.
 Board decisions are final.
+In some cases, depending on review and feedback provided, the Board may offer conditional acceptance of a project proposal, which the applicant will need to confirm and approve before starting the project development.

-The assessment and review process may take up to 16 weeks if no further details are required.
-If revisions or clarification are required, the process could take longer.
+The review process will take up to several weeks with specific timeframes indicated on our website, along with the submission deadlines and results announcement dates.
 Email notification about the status of your application is provided at each step of the process.

-You will be notified via a system generated email that your LOI has been successfully submitted.
-The email will be sent to the PRINCIPAL CONTACT indicated in your LOI submission.
+You will be notified via a system generated email that your Project Partnership Application has been successfully submitted.
+The email will be sent to the PRINCIPAL CONTACT indicated in your submission.

-You will be contacted via a system generated email as to the status of your Application, once received and reviewed.
-In the event that your application has been declined, there may be an opportunity to follow up with us around feedback.
+After review, you will be informed whether your application has been accepted or declined.
 If your application is approved, you will also receive a formal letter with next steps.
 There is a Legal Agreement that needs to be negotiated and signed before formally moving forward with the project.
+An announcement will also be published on our website, newsletters and social media accounts to inform the public about the upcoming projects CERIC will be supporting.

 Yes, we have a set of guidelines that highlight our parameters for reasonable expectations for the purposes of a CERIC Project Partnership when working with individuals or for-profit organizations.